Skip to main content

 info

-Running the srsRAN-matlab testing suite requires a working copy of MATLAB and its 5G Toolbox
+Running the OCUDU MATLAB testing suite requires a working and licensed copy of MATLAB and its 5G Toolbox.

 Installation

-Assuming that OCUDU and MATLAB have both been downloaded and installed, the next step is to download srsRAN-matlab.
+Assuming that OCUDU and MATLAB have both been downloaded and installed, the next step is to download OCUDU MATLAB.

 This can be done with the following command: